Anderson man gets 6 years for child molestation

 Beeman plans to appeal his conviction.

 In Circuit Court Division 1, Beeman has additional pending felony charges of child exploitation, child solicitation and dissemination of material harmful to minors.
-Those charges are related to the same victim in this case and an older girl who told authorities she was communicating with Beeman.
 That case is set for trial Oct.
-26.

-On the older girl’s cellphone, investigators found nude photographs of the two girls that had been sent to Beeman, according to court records.

-Note: Editor's note: This story has been changed from its original version.
-The original story indicated that the victim in this case is also involved in Beeman's case that is set for October.
-The upcoming case is based on a separate incident and the story has been corrected to reflect that.
+26 and involves a separate incident.